melian009/Dynalands/README.md

 PROTOCOL shows the steps to contrast predictions between static and dynamic landscapes.

-CODES contain the algorithms to run the protocol.
+CODES contain the algorithms to run simulations

 WORKINGPAPER  documents the latex files of the original ms., and